 Since I read so much, I can’t necessarily afford to buy all the books I want.
 So, instead, I rent a lot of e-books from the library and I can download them straight to my kindle.
 If you haven’t hopped on board the e-reader train yet, I think it’s high time you do.

-What books do you have on your TBR list this season?
+What are your suggestions for the best books to read this Fall?
 Let me know in the comments below.

 And, as always, thanks for reading.